Universiteit Leiden

 Wim Voermans

-Life in our kind of modern society – a liberal democracy – is more than ever controlled by law.
+Life in our modern society – liberal democracy – is more than ever controlled by law.
 Relationships between parties in markets and society are determined by law to a major extent; our government applies law as a steering instrument on an unprecedented scale.
-We seem to need law as never before, and are becoming increasingly dependent on it.
+To solve various problems, we increasingly resort to legal arrangements.
+Consequently, we become more dependent on it.
 To have an anchor at our disposal in turbulent times, to be able to live together peacefully with those unfamiliar to us, to be able to trade on a global scale, and in particular to be able to live according to our own choices and preferences: pursuing happiness on our own terms.

-This increased inclination towards law coincides with developments in which the rule of law and the formation of law no longer generally only occur within the nation state.
-These days we live in multilevel jurisdictions, certainly the case here in the Netherlands.
-Much of our law is established by the institutions of the European Union, the Council of Europe.
-Law is also increasingly laid down in conventions and treaties.
-This is all the result of deliberate and justifiable steps taken on a case-by-case basis.
-However, the end result of this increasing dependence on law in combination with an increase in laws, law formation, and governance from non-national sources is causing tension and giving rise to fundamental questions.
-For example:
+This increased inclination towards law coincides with developments in which the rule of law and the formation of law no longer generally only occur within the nation-state.
+These days we live in multilevel jurisdictions.
+Much of our law is established by institutions of the European Union and the Council of Europe.
+Law also increasingly stems from treaties.

-These kinds of questions about the legitimacy of the supranational formation of law, its application, and the policy and governance based on it, are surfacing more than ever at this point in time.
+These kind of questions about the legitimacy of the supranational formation of law, its application, and the policy and governance based on it, are surfacing more than ever at this point in time and are the focus of this research programme.

 Academic staff